 They are all used in delicious dishes in the Caribbean.

-When you eat Basil, you will feel the fresh and pungent taste right at the tip of your tongue.
+When you eat Basil, you will feel the fresh and intense taste right at the tip of your tongue.

-Basil is commonly used to add flavor to soups, sauces, pizza, salads or cakes.
+Basil is commonly used to add flavor to soups, sauces, pizzas, salads, or cakes.

 This herb is rich in nutrients like vitamin K, which is essential for blood clotting.